Big Machine Records: Valory Music Co.

-BMLG Records
+Nashville Harbor Records & Entertainment

 Big Machine joined with Universal Republic Records in June 2009 to found a new label, Republic Nashville.
 In August 2016, Republic Nashville was rebranded as BMLG Records after Big Machine took back full ownership of the label.
+BMLG Records rebranded as Nashville Harbor Records & Entertainment in 2024.

 Dot Records

 In March 2014, Big Machine announced the revival of Dot Records and, as of February 2015, the imprint was run in partnership with Republic Records.
 Dot was shuttered in March 2017 and a number of its artists moved to other Big Machine imprints.

 Nash Icon Records

 In 2014, Big Machine announced a partnership with Cumulus Media to create Nash Icon Music, a Big Machine imprint serving as an offshoot of Cumulus's Nash FM brand, focusing on active country acts who achieved mainstream fame in the 1990s and early 2000s.
 Cumulus also operates Nash Icon-branded radio stations with a similar focus.

 On October 21, 2014, it was announced that McEntire would be the first artist signed to Nash Icon Music.
 Nash Icon Records folded into Big Machine Records in 2018.